rotki/rotki/docs/api.rst

    :resjson list result: A list of asset names that are currently ignored.
    :statuscode 200: Assets successfully added
    :statuscode 400: Provided JSON or data is in some way malformed.
-   :statuscode 409: User is not logged in.
-One of the assets provided is already on the list.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: One of the assets provided is already on the list.
    :statuscode 500: Internal rotki error

 .. http:delete:: /api/(version)/assets/ignored/